Portals of the Past

 Cost: Free

-Best time to go: Early morning for the calmest water and best reflections.
+When to go: Early morning for the calmest water and cleanest reflections.
 Foggy mornings add atmosphere.

-What to know: The columns are at the south end of Lloyd Lake.
-No signage on the main road.
-You have to walk down to the lake.
+What to know: The columns are on the south side of Lloyd Lake.
+No signage from the main road; walk down to the lake.

 Getting There